risk-first/website/practices/Estimates.md

  - A crucial use-case of the problem turns out to change the shape of the solution entirely, leading to lots of rework.
  - An assumption about how network security is configured turns out to be wrong, leading to a lengthy engagement with the infrastructure team.

-### How to Be a "10X Developer"

-The easiest way to be a "10X developer" is to have _done the job before_.
-If you're coding in a familiar language, with familiar libraries and tools, delivering a cookie-cutter solution to a problem in the same manner you've done several times before, then you will be a "10X developer" compared to _you doing it the first time_:
+The easiest way to be the "10X developer" is to have _done the job before_.
+If you're coding in a familiar language, with familiar libraries and tools, delivering a cookie-cutter solution to a problem in the same manner you've done several times before, then you will be a "10X Developer" compared to _you doing it the first time_:

  - There's no [Learning Curve Risk](Communication-Risk#learning-curve-risk), because you already learnt everything.
  - There's no [Dead End Risk](Complexity-Risk#dead-end-risk) because you already know all the right choices to make.

-## Old Saw #2: Quality, Speed, Cost: Pick Any Two
+## Old Saw No. 2: Quality, Speed, Cost: Pick Any Two

-> "The Project Management Triangle (called also the Triple Constraint, Iron Triangle and "Project Triangle") is a model of the constraints of project management.
+> "The Project Management Triangle (called also the Triple Constraint, Iron Triangle and Project Triangle) is a model of the constraints of project management.
 While its origins are unclear, it has been used since at least the 1950s.
 It contends that:
 > - The quality of work is constrained by the project's budget, deadlines and scope (features).
 > - The project manager can trade between constraints.
 > - Changes in one constraint necessitate changes in others to compensate or quality will suffer."